reisir/tools/pages/04.vegas-pro/masking/default.md

 [row]

-Finally, when your masking is done, you can play around with the settings on the left, to make it look better using the feathering, or change the masking mode to negative...
+When you're done masking, you may want to use feathering to make your mask look better.
+Feathering will smoothen the edges of your mask, making it look less sharp and less pixelated and will also help you removing any details you don't want to appear.

 [divider/]